awsdocs/aws-step-functions-developer-guide/doc_source/sfn-best-practices.md

 # Best Practices for Step Functions<a name="sfn-best-practices"></a>

-The following best practices for implementing Step Functions workflows can help you optimize the performance of your implementations\.
+The following best practices for implementing AWS Step Functions workflows can help you optimize the performance of your implementations\.

 **Topics**
 + [Use Timeouts to Avoid Stuck Executions](sfn-stuck-execution.md)